 Japanese internships usually take place during the summer and spring sessions and are known as 'Summer Internships' and 'Spring Internships'.
 In terms of duration, most placements last one or two weeks.

-At APU, internships are divided into two types, 'Independently-arranged Internship' where students search, apply for and arrange the internship by themselves, and 'Contract Internship' where the host-institution and APU have signed an internship agreement.
+At APU, internships are divided into two types, 'Independently-arranged type Internship' where students search, apply for and arrange the internship by themselves, and 'Contract-type Internship' where the host institution and APU have signed an internship agreement.
 Before applying, please think carefully which type of internship is the most adequate for you.